Time trial bikes: everything you need to know about TT speed machines

 Wheels

-A solid rear disc and deep-section or low-spoked front wheel are generally considered the fastest combinations for time trials. - Simon von Bromley / Immediate Media
+A solid rear disc and deep-section or low-spoked front wheel are a fast combination for time trials. - Simon von Bromley / Immediate Media

 As with the frame, aero is everything when it comes to time trial wheels too.